Renee R. Lajiness-O'Neill

 Interests and Expertise

-Dr. Lajiness-O’Neill’s research focuses on brain-behavior relationships in children with neurodevelopmental disorders as well as development and validation of assessment methods to characterize neurobehavioral development.
-She is currently project director/principal investigator of a National Institutes of Health (NIH) R01 multisite, longitudinal grant (“PediaTrac: Web-based Measure to Screen and Track Early Developmental Trajectories”) for which her team is developing and validating a web-based tool to identify risk trajectories of neurodevelopmental (e.g., autism, cerebral palsy) and acquired disorders of childhood and related developmental psychopathologies.
-Her research, funded both internally and externally, focuses on exploring the cognitive, behavioral and neural correlates of neurodevelopmental disorders using neuropsychological and neurophysiological methods such as magnetoencephalography (MEG) and electroencephalography (EEG).
+Dr. Lajiness-O’Neill, trained as a pediatric neuropsychologist, is passionate about screening, risk detection, and surveillance of childhood disorders, particularly neurodevelopmental disorders.
+Her research focuses on brain-behavior relationships in children with neurodevelopmental disorders as well as development and validation of assessment methods to characterize neurobehavioral development.
+She is currently Project Director/Principal Investigator of a National Institutes of Health (NIH) R01 multisite, longitudinal grant (“PediaTrac: Web-based Measure to Screen and Track Early Developmental Trajectories”) for which her team is developing and validating a web-based tool to identify risk trajectories of neurodevelopmental (e.g., autism, cerebral palsy) and acquired disorders of childhood and related developmental psychopathologies.
+She is also Project Director/Principal Investigator of a National Science Foundation (NSF Major Research Instrumentation) grant award for which her team is developing electroencephalography (EEG) methods for infancy and toddlerhood studies.
+Her research, funded both internally and externally, focuses on exploring the cognitive, behavioral and neural correlates of neurodevelopmental disorders using neuropsychological and neurophysiological methods such as magnetoencephalography (MEG) and EEG.
 Her goal is to develop and validate bio-behavioral methods of assessing neurodevelopmental disorders and developmental psychopathologies.
-She has over 50 peer-reviewed publications, books and book chapters as well as over 160 presentations.
+She has over 50 peer-reviewed publications, books and book chapters as well as over 180 presentations.

 - PSY 433 Cognitive Neuroscience